MVRV Z-Score

 +2 < Z ≤ +5 Neutral / mid-cycleThe bulk of trading days.
 Bitcoin spends more time here than in any other band — useful as a low-conviction baseline.

 +5 < Z < +7 OverextendedLate-cycle expansion.
-The April 2021 peak topped at +6.90 here; the 2017 cycle passed through this band on the way to +10.40.
+The 2021 cycle&rsquo;s Z peaked at +6.90 here in February 2021; the 2017 cycle passed through this band on the way to +10.40.

 Z ≥ +7 Historic topAwe & Wonder’s extreme-overvaluation zone.
-Fired only in 2011, 2013 (twice), and 2017.
+Fired at the 2013 (twice) and 2017 tops; the only 2011 prints above it are an early-window artifact.
 Last cleared 19 December 2017 at +7.23.

-Reading every canonical cycle anchor against the live series surfaces both halves of the regime-decay pattern at once.
+Reading the canonical cycle anchors against the live series surfaces both halves of the decay pattern at once.
 Cycle peaks at +8.68, +7.98, +10.40, +6.90, +3.54, +2.97 — declining each cycle since 2017.
-Cycle troughs at −0.61, −0.46, −0.35 — also compressing each cycle, though more gently.
+Cycle troughs at −0.61, −0.46, −0.35 — also compressing, though far more gently.
+The top side has decayed by two-thirds in eight years; the bottom side has barely moved.

-Refreshed 01 May 2026 — anchors use the daily close on the named date or the most recent prior close.
+Cycle anchors read against the live Z series — anchors use the daily close on the named date or the most recent prior close.

 DateEventClose (USD)Z-score · regime